0:13 Thank you very much.

 14:13 There is wonderful work happening in this country.
 But I have to say it's happening in spite of the dominant culture of education, not because of it.
 It's like people are sailing into a headwind all the time.
 And the reason I think is this: that many of the current policies are based on mechanistic conceptions of education.
 It's like education is an industrial process that can be improved just by having better data, and somewhere in the back of the mind of some policy makers is this idea that if we fine-tune it well enough, if we just get it right, it will all hum along perfectly into the future.
 It won't, and it never did.

 14:54 The point is that education is not a mechanical system.
 It's a human system.
 It's about people, people who either do want to learn or don't want to learn.
 Every student who drops out of school has a reason for it which is rooted in their own biography.
 They may find it boring.
 They may find it irrelevant.
 They may find that it's at odds with the life they're living outside of school.
 There are trends, but the stories are always unique.
-I was at a meeting recently in Los Angeles of -- they're called alternative education programs.
+I was at a meeting recently in Los Angeles of — they're called alternative education programs.
 These are programs designed to get kids back into education.
 They have certain common features.
 They're very personalized.
 They have strong support for the teachers, close links with the community and a broad and diverse curriculum, and often programs which involve students outside school as well as inside school.
 And they work.
 What's interesting to me is, these are called "alternative education."
-(Laughter) You know?
-And all the evidence from around the world is, if we all did that, there'd be no need for the alternative.
-(Applause) (Applause ends)

 16:13 So I think we have to embrace a different metaphor.
 We have to recognize that it's a human system, and there are conditions under which people thrive, and conditions under which they don't.
 We are after all organic creatures, and the culture of the school is absolutely essential.
 Culture is an organic term, isn't it?